bthanhtung/bthanhtung/README.md

-_**Using the power of decision gives you the capacity to get past any excuse to change any and every part of your life in an instant.**_
+_**Motivation is the art of getting people to do what you want them to do because they want to do it.**_

-Tony Robbins
+Dwight D. Eisenhower